syyunn/DeepWTO/README.md

 ### Special Thanks to __[RandolphIV](https://github.com/RandolphVI/Multi-Label-Text-Classification)__

-The repo has provided awesome model code to conduct document classification that this repo has referred to.
+The repo of RandolpIV has provided awesome model code to conduct document classification that this repo has referred to.